VasudhaJha/aws-network-lab/01-vpc-subnet/README.md

 # 01-vpc-subnet

-This module sets up a basic VPC and a single public subnet in AWS using Terraform.
+This module sets up a basic VPC and **multiple subnets** in AWS using Terraform.

-## What You’ll Learn
+## You’ll Learn

-- How to define a custom VPC
+- How to define a custom VPC with essential networking options
+- How to use **Terraform data sources** to fetch AWS availability zones dynamically
+- How to dynamically create subnets across Availability Zones
-- How to create a subnet inside that VPC
+- How to use `cidrsubnet()` to calculate non-overlapping CIDRs for subnets within VPC
-- How CIDR blocks work in Terraform

-## Resources Created
+## Resources You'll Create

-- 1 VPC with a custom CIDR
+- 1 VPC with a custom CIDR block
-- 1 Subnet within the VPC
+- N **public-leaning** subnets in different Availability Zones within the VPC (1 per AZ, as defined by input)

+> Note: Subnets are created dynamically based on `var.num_subnets` and the region’s available AZs.
+> These subnets are **designed to be public**, but aren’t fully public yet.
+> We'll attach an Internet Gateway and route table in the next section to complete the public setup.

 ## How to Use